 On September 18, 1996, Enova entered into an employment agreement with Mr. Baum to serve as its President and Chief Executive Officer and SDG&E entered into an employment agreement with Mr. Donald E. Felsinger to serve as its President and Chief Executive Officer and as Executive Vice President of Enova.
+On December 22, 1997, Enova assumed SDG&E's obligations in connection with Mr. Felsinger's employment agreement by amending and restating such agreement.
+Pursuant to this amended and restated agreement, Mr. Felsinger is to serve as Enova's President and Chief Operating Officer.

-The agreements have an initial two-year term, which automatically will be extended for a two-year period on September 18, 1998 and on each even-numbered anniversary thereof, unless terminated in accordance with their terms.
+The agreements have an initial two-year term, which automatically will be extended for a two-year period on September 18, 1998, and on each even-numbered anniversary thereof, unless terminated in accordance with their terms.
 During the term of the agreements, Mr. Baum will receive an annual base salary of not less than \$495,000 and Mr. Felsinger will receive an annual base salary of not less than \$350,000, subject to increases from time to time.
 In addition, Messrs.
-Baum and Felsinger will be entitled to participate in the EICP, the LTIP, the SERP, and other bonus, incentive or deferred compensation and retirement plans and fringe benefit programs of Enova and SDG&E, as applicable.
+Baum and Felsinger will be entitled to participate in the EICP, the LTIP, the SERP and other bonus, incentive or deferred compensation and retirement plans and fringe-benefit programs of Enova and SDG&E, as applicable.